ACLU-NH: Patrol at NH-Canada Border Saw Only 21 Encounters in 15 Months

 Twitter photo

 Gov. Chris Sununu and Safety Commissioner Robert Quinn are pictured with Pittsburg Police Chief Richard Dube and an unidentified Border Patrol agent Aug.
-3, 2023, at the Northern Border.
+3, 2023, at the Northern Border with Canada.

 Gov. Chris Sununu responded to this news release saying: “Securing our northern border is widely supported by citizens across New Hampshire, and cherry-picked data from the ACLU will never impact New Hampshire’s obligation to protecting our citizens.
 Due to the regionality of this crisis, focusing on state specific data is short sighted and misleading.
 The Swanton Sector continues to see record numbers of migrant crossings across New England, and for most of the last two years, New Hampshire has had limited resources patrolling the border due to federal inaction.
 We expect to see numbers increase as the Northern Border Alliance patrols continue to ramp up.”